 out 60 nm.

-Small Craft Advisory for winds until 4 PM PST this afternoon
+Small Craft Advisory for hazardous seas until 9 PM PDT this

-for Coastal Waters from Cape Shoalwater WA to
+evening for Coastal Waters from Cape Shoalwater WA to

 Interact with us via social media: